-As a trusted leader in the immunotherapy field, SITC collaborates with other groups to contribute toward high-quality educational programming on tumor immunology and cancer immunotherapy.
+As a trusted leader in the immunotherapy field, the Society for Immunotherapy of Cancer (SITC) collaborates with other groups to contribute toward high-quality educational programming on tumor immunology and cancer immunotherapy.

 Through these educational partnerships, SITC is able to bring high quality, timely cancer immunotherapy information to learners around the world from a variety of backgrounds including scientists, academicians, researchers, clinicians, government representatives and industry leaders.